Tips for Good Health-I

 General Important tips-

-- Drink more water in morning, less at night
+Drink more water in the morning, less at night

-- Don’t lie down after immediately after taking meal
+Don’t lie down after immediately after taking a meal

-- When phones battery is low to last bar, don’t answer the call because the radiation 100 times stronger.
+When the phone battery is low to the last bar, don’t answer the call because of the radiation 100 times stronger.

 Tips for weight loss –